 Working with one of our specialist retirement advisers, we were able to recommend how best to pay off the mortgage, as well as show that Mr Taylor could afford to retire five years earlier than he’d thought.

 Mr Taylor said “I’m not in jeopardy of losing my job at all but I would like an easier life whenever I deem that time is right.
 Great to know I could make it happen now if I wanted.”

 Mr and Mrs Taylor’s retirement adviser helped them see they could afford to repay their mortgage, buy new cars throughout retirement, and help their son get on the property ladder.
 They could afford these things alongside a comfortable income, with money predicted to be left over at age 90.

 Mr Taylor said, “Both quite clear, quite happy, excited that our future can be decided by us now rather than my employer.”

 Two easy ways to get your retirement started

 If you’re looking some help on the road to retirement, here are two easy ways to help get you started:

 *According to a recent study cited by the Center for Retirement Research, Boston College, USA.

-The information here is based on our understanding in May 2017.
+The information here is based on our understanding in November 2020.